-COUNT NINE

-(Use, Carry, Brandish and Discharge Firearm During and In Relation to a Crime of Violence)
+COUNT NINE (Use, Carry, Brandish and Discharge Firearm During and In Relation to a Crime of Violence)

-- 1. Paragraph 1 of Count Two of this Superseding Indictment is incorporated here. - 2.
-In or about 2013, defendants JORGE ENRIQUE MORENO-AGUILAR, a/k/a "Flaco," a/k/a "Castigato," and JUAN ALBERTO ORTIZ-ORELLANA, a/k/a "Chele," a/k/a "Furia," were members and associates of MS-13 and the Sailors Locotes Salvatrucha Westside Clique of MS-13. - 3.
-On or about March 12, 2013, in the District of Maryland, the defendants, did knowingly use, carry, brandish and discharge a firearm during and in relation to, and did possess, brandish and discharge a firearm in furtherance of, a crime of violence for which they may be prosecuted in a court of the United States, to wit, conspiracy to participate in a racketeering enterprise, conspiracy to commit murder in aid of racketeering and murder in aid of racketeering, in violation of Title 18, United States Code, Sections 1962(d), 1959(a)(1) and 1959(a)(5) -- as set forth in Counts One, Seven and Eight of this Superseding Indictment, which are incorporated here.
+1. Paragraph 1 of Count Two of this Second Superseding Indictment is incorporated here.

+"Flaco," a/k/a "Castigato," and JUAN ALBERTO ORTIZ-ORELLANA, a/k/a "Chele,"

+a/k/a "Furia," were members and associates of MS-13 and the Sailors Locotes Salvatrucha

+Westside Clique of MS-13.

+3. On or about March 12, 2013, in the District of Maryland, the defendants, did knowingly use, carry, brandish and discharge a firearm during and in relation to, and did possess, brandish and discharge a firearm in furtherance of, a crime of violence for which they may be prosecuted in a court of the United States, to wit, conspiracy to participate in a racketeering enterprise, conspiracy to commit murder in aid of racketeering and murder in aid of racketeering, in violation of Title 18, United States Code, Sections 1962(d), 1959(a)(1) and 1959(a)(5) -- as set forth in Counts One, Seven and Eight of this Second Superseding Indictment, which are incorporated here.